 This Boozy Brownies recipe was written by my daughter, Lauren Dezenski who was on her way to Peru in this photo.
 Lauren works in advertising, loves good food and wine and is always on the lookout for her next travel adventure!

 Summer is my season, but I welcome fall and all that it brings: boots and scarves, all things pumpkin and tailgate season for those of us more interested in the social aspect of football.
 Which brings me to Boozy Brownies.

-Everyone now has access to everything from cutting edge fashion to must-see travel destinations, ways to get fit and of course a recipe for every occasion.
+Now everyone has access to everything from cutting edge fashion to must-see travel destinations, ways to get fit and of course a recipe for every occasion.

 Gearing up for a tailgate the next day I wanted something easy to transport, could be made in individual servings, and would combine food and beverage into one neat package.

 I’ll admit I am a procrastinator, but it’s under pressure that some of us work our best.
 So I scoured Pinterest for a boozy dessert.
 What I found was a lot of from-scratch recipes that I didn’t have the time or patience for.